dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 In this guide, we will provide more examples of how prompts are used and introduce key concepts that will be important for more the more advanced guides.

 Often, the best way to learn concepts is by running through examples.
-Here are a few examples of how prompt engineering can be used to achieve all types of interesting and different tasks.
+Below we cover a few examples of how well-crafted prompts can be used to perform all types of interesting and different tasks.

 Topics:
 - [Text Summarization](#text-summarization)